AaronCCWong/german-traffic-sign-recognition/README.md

 ## Acknowledgements

-This is a modified version of the template provided by [@soumith](https://github.com/soumith).
+The training script is a modified version of the template provided by [@soumith](https://github.com/soumith).